This easy homemade cranberry sauce recipe will be the perfect finishing touch to your Thanksgiving meal. So simple and delicious!

-To make this easy homemade cranberry sauce on the stovetop, you start with a twelve ounce bag of fresh cranberries.
+To make this easy homemade cranberry sauce on the stovetop, you start with a twelve ounce bag of fresh, whole cranberries.

-Cool and refrigerate, and that sauce will thicken up on its own.
+Cool to room temperature and refrigerate, and that sauce will thicken up on its own.

 An voila!
 It’s ready for turkey and dressing!